Southeast Energy Exchange Market

 The founding members represent nearly 20 entities in parts of 11 states with more than 160,000 MWs (summer capacity; winter capacity is nearly 180,000 MWs) across two time zones.
 These companies serve the energy needs of more than 32 million retail customers (roughly more than 50 million people).

-SEEM to Host Webinar Series for Potential Participants
+SEEM Webinar Resources for Potential Participants

 - Session I – SEEM: An Overview of the Exchange and How to Participate (Legal & Operational Considerations)